Long Beach Unified School District to receive $23.5 million from State for reopening elementary schools on March 29

 Because that date is before California’s new school-reopening deadline of April 1, LBUSD will receive a $23.5 million in-person instruction grant from the State, according to LBUSD Superintendent Dr. Jill Baker.

-Governor Gavin Newsom reached an agreement with state legislators on Monday, March 1 to amend state law AB-86 on school reopening and relief by providing an additional $6.6 billion to accelerate reopening schools and expand support for students.
+Gov. Gavin Newsom reached an agreement with state legislators on Monday, March 1 to amend state law AB-86 on school reopening and relief by providing an additional $6.6 billion to accelerate reopening schools and expand support for students.

 The measure includes $2 billion to fund safety equipment and $4.6 billion to expand learning opportunities, such as summer school, tutoring and mental health services, according to the governor’s office.
 If schools don’t open by April 1, school districts lose 1% of those funds for each day they remain closed.